jitsucom/jitsu-ios/Readme.md

-Jitsu iOS SDK Features
+# Jitsu iOS SDK Features

-# Installation
+## Installation
-Cocoapods or Carthage or Swift Package Manager
+You can install with [Cocoapods](https://cocoapods.org), Carthage, or Swift Package Manager.

 ### Cocoapods
 Add the pod to your Podfile: